-Ok, other than that it’s awesome – this activity is crazy good for our big kids.
+Ok, other than that it’s awesome – a Halloween word search is a great activity for our big kids.

 Big kids need just as many hands on activities and this is the perfect example of how whole body learning can be integrated into time with out big kids.

-RELATED: Looking for more “learning activities”?
+RELATED: Looking for more activities for “big kids?”
 I have a whole page of them!

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 - Sharpie marker

 - Painter’s tape (my favorite tape that’s wall safe)